 Of course, one could also argue that — again, like the Love: Expanded Edition collection — Electric Peace should’ve included a disc of non-album tracks, especially since such Electric b-sides as “Wolf Child’s Blues” and the remixes of “Wild Flower” and “Love Removal Machine” are quite good.
 Or that, like the similar reissues by R.E.M. and The Smashing Pumpkins, Electric Peace could’ve benefitted from including a live show or two (especially since, while you can find a great show from ’86 of the band doing tunes from Peace, no good live recordings from the Electric era seem to exist; trust me, I’ve looked).

-In the end, Electric Peace is an invaluable addition to The Cult’s catalog, and a must-have for most fans, especially of their Love album.
+Electric Peace is an invaluable addition to The Cult’s catalog, and a must-have for most fans, especially of their Love album.
 Though for anyone, it’s also a reminder that you might want to get yourself a good stereo one of these days.